Using Schema Mark Up To Boost Website Rankings and Traffic

 - Carousels.
 Special website pages which group others together sensibly and include appropriate Schema.org markup can be displayed in attention-getting "Carousel" results that are most commonly presented to mobile device users.
 In the above example, the cooking site in question might receive this treatment if a "Best Italian Recipes" page were appropriately annotated with a Schema ItemList.

-Even simply ensuring that a local business's contact information is identified with appropriate Schema.org structure will allow Google to provide those details in a special panel when users search for the company by name.
+Even simply ensuring that a local business's contact information is identified with the appropriate Schema.org structure will allow Google to provide those details in a special panel when users search for the company by name.
 While Schema markup is not believed by search engine optimization (SEO) experts to affect ranking within regular results yet, the significantly higher click-through rates that these special results encourage can easily make the effort worthwhile.

 Structured Data Tips and Best Practices